ClickCease

 Failure to Warn

-The fact that this court in Missouri made such a strong statement is extremely vindicating for plaintiffs.
-J&J has known for decades that there was asbestos in its talcum powder.
+This court in Missouri’s strong statement is extremely vindicating for plaintiffs.
+J&J has known for decades that its talcum powder contained asbestos.
 Internal company records, trial testimony, and other evidence show that from at least 1971 to the early 2000s, J&J’s raw talc and finished powders sometimes tested positive for asbestos.
-But the company made absolutely no effort to warn consumers about this risk.
-Instead, they marketed these products to women and doubled down on the claim that their talc products were safe and asbestos-free.

 As product defect lawyers representing the rights of victims who have developed cancer from talcum powder use, we are thankful to the appellate court in Missouri for making this strong statement and upholding the fact that J&J knowingly sold these dangerous products to consumers for decades without putting any warnings on them.